DrewDalmedo/nix-discordjs-concept/README.md

 ### What is Nix?

 [Nix](https://nixos.org) is a DSL that follows the functional programming language paradigm.
-It allows for easy reproductions of environments and applications.
+It allows for easy reproductions of environments and applications through exact dependency version matching.

 ### What is NixOS?